How to turn your hotel into a brand

 The more you find out about your favorite customers, the easier and better you can adapt your hotel product to the wishes and preferences of your guests and the more successful you will be.

-Show your favorite guests how important they are to you at every opportunity.
+Show your favorite guests how important they are to you

 Reinforce your message at all important touch points.